kamiboy/Syntenizer3000/README.md

 Confidence - The confidence attached to the contig classification.
 This can be IDEAL / HIGH / MEDIUM / LOW / NA .
 Classification - The classification of this contig, which can either be Chromosome, the plasmid identifier followed by two digit type or Ambiguous.
 Consult the manual for an explanation of this parameter.
 Metadata - Extra information on regarding the plasmid classification calculations.
 Consult the manual for an explanation of this parameter.

+--declustergroups / --declustergroups=threshold
+generate file declustered_gene_groups.csv with groups split into syntenic subgroups based on provided threshold or the default synteny threshold of 0.
+Consult manual for an explanation of the declustering process.